Newest Entry

 ["<p class=\"normal\">", Text, "</p>"].

-Prior to the new R12B release of Erlang, this little function had some less than ideal behavior:
+Prior to the new R12B release of Erlang, this little function had some less than ideal behavior.

-parawas called, the two constant lists (a.k.a. strings) were created, which is to say that there weren't true data structure constants in Erlang. - Each string was built-up, letter by letter, via a series of BEAM virtual machine instructions.
+Each string was built-up, letter by letter, via a series of BEAM virtual machine instructions.
 The larger the constant, the more code there was to generate it, and the more time it took to generate.

-paracall, there was absolutely no sharing of data.
-Ifparawas called 200 times, 400 strings were created (200 of each).
+Because a new version of each string was created for each para call, there was absolutely no sharing of data.
+If para was called 200 times, 400 strings were created (200 of each).
 Remember, too, that each element of a list/string in 32-bit Erlang is 8 bytes.
-Doing the math on this example is mildly unsettling: 22 characters * 8 bytes per character * 200 instances = 35,200 bytes of "constant" string data. - As a result of more data being created, garbage collection occurred more frequently and took longer (because there was more live data).
+Doing the math on this example is mildly unsettling: 22 characters * 8 bytes per character * 200 instances = 35,200 bytes of "constant" string data.

 And now, finally, as of the December 2007 R12B release, true data structure constants are supported in BEAM.